 Sneakers Unboxed: From Studio to Street

-Onitsuka Tiger is just one sneaker brand among many that have taken a central role in contemporary sport, fashion and popular culture.
-The Design Museum in London’s current exhibition ‘Sneakers Unboxed: From Studio To Street’ charts the history of the footwear that has changed the world of fashion and inspired many subcultures all over the world.
+Onitsuka Tiger is just one sneaker brand among many that have taken a central role in contemporary sport, fashion, and popular culture.
+The Design Museum in London’s current exhibition ‘Sneakers Unboxed: From Studio To Street’ charts the history of footwear that has changed the world of fashion and inspired many subcultures all over the world.

 As well as charting the history of the world’s biggest sneaker brands, Sneakers Unboxed also dives into the design process behind some of the most technology advanced sneakers in the world and explores the sustainable future of design.